-The current members of the audit committee are Michael Sweatman, Suraj Ahuja and Warren Stanyer.
-All of the members of the audit committee are independent members and considered to be financially literate.
+The current members of the audit committee are Michael D. Sweatman, Suraj Ahuja, and Warren Stanyer.
+Michael Sweatman and Suraj Ahuja are considered independent members of the audit committee.
+Warren Stanyer is not considered to be independent, as he is the President and Chief Executive Officer of the Company.
+All members of the audit committee are considered to be financially literate.